-If you are getting professional headshots taken in the near future, you’re probably doing a little prep and Googling hair and makeup tips to make sure your photos will look their best so you can get hired and get noticed!
+If you are getting professional headshots taken in the near future, you’re probably starting to think about your look.
+Maybe you’re Googling hair and makeup tips to make sure your photos will look their best so you can get hired and get noticed!
 You know it’s important to portray all the confidence in the world and you want to make sure you’re “on brand” but there’s actually a bit more to consider when it comes to headshots.

 Sure, I could tell you to stray away from metallic makeup, or “on trend” makeup, or wear matching foundation.
 However, all of that advice is floating all over the internet — so I want to offer you a little bit different advice.